 This Town Trail around Ringwood’s old town centre, designated a Conservation area, has been compiled by The Ringwood Society.
 For more details about the society and how to become a member click here

-The plaque on this house records that it was here that Monmouth, the illegitimate son of Charles II, was held after his abortive rebellion of 1685 and from where he unsuccessfully wrote to his uncle James II begging for mercy.
-Next door the Old Cottage Restaurant is an attractive example of the thatched cottages that were once common along Ringwood’s streets.
+The plaque on this house records that it was here that the Duke of Monmouth was held after his abortive rebellion in 1685, and from where he unsuccessfully wrote to his uncle King James II begging for mercy.
+Next door the Old Cottage is an attractive example of the timber framed cottages that were once common along Ringwood’s streets.

 Returning to West Street, cross the road and continue back towards the Market Place.
-The bus station and row of three shops stand on the site of Carter’s brewery, which produced Ringwood Ales until 1923.
+The bus depot and row of three shops stand on the site of Carter’s brewery, which produced Ringwood Ales until 1923.
 No more beer was brewed commercially in the town until 1978, when the present Ringwood Brewery was founded on the southern edge of town.
 The elegant three-storeyed Bridge House was once the home of the owners of the brewery, the Carter family.

 9. Continue back to the Market Place and the Jubilee Lamp which was erected by public subscription in 1887 to commemorate Queen Victoria’s Golden Jubilee.
 At ground level nearby is a human sundial, refurbished in 2021.
 If it’s a sunny day, try telling the time by this ancient method!

 The Parish Church was built between 1853-1855, but earlier churches have stood here since Saxon times.
 An indication of the site is given by the height of the graveyard above street level, as generations of burials have successively raised the ground.
 Note the iron box set in the old church wall.
 Originally this would have been kept inside the church to safeguard parish registers and other important documents.